 Oregon Pay Equity Law

-On June 1, 2017, Gov. Kate Brown signed into law HB 2005, which creates considerable new obligations and areas of liability for Oregon employers.
+Last year, Governor Kate Brown signed into law H.B.
+2005, which creates considerable new obligations and areas of liability for Oregon employers.
 The law prohibits pay discrimination on the basis of protected class, defined as race, color, religion, sex, sexual orientation, national origin, marital status, veteran status, disability or age.
 In other words, employers may not pay employees performing comparable work at different rates of pay because of their membership in one of these protected classes.

 More information can also be gathered from the BOLI website.
 BOLI will be providing administrative rules in the next few weeks, though no exact date of the release of the rules has been given as yet.